 A fireplace is not efficient enough to properly heat a home, especially during the winter.
 If you close off all the rooms except the one the fireplace is in and have stockpiled wood (you still have storage space, right?) you will not freeze.
 You could burn your furniture, but it will release toxic fumes because it is treated wood and would require the opening of a window, at the very least – which would let the cold in.

 What could you do for light and heat if you live in an urban environment during a disaster?
 Purchase a small portable and lightweight solar generator and place it on your balcony or fire escape (you better guard it 24/7 or it will probably be stolen) so you can run an electric space heater and a few lamps – as long as the solar generator is getting enough sun.

 Reason #5: Freedom of Movement

 If you live in an apartment building, as most city dwellers do, the elevator will not work after the power goes out.
 Your only means of exiting and entering the property will be via the stairs or fire escape.
 Not only will this be a time-consuming and labor intensive process, it will also be a highly dangerous proposition.

-Any thug desperate for, well, anything to help them survive or steal to use for barter, will be waiting in the stairway or on the fire escape.Common street thugs will be willing, heck some may be eager, to physically attack you, rape your, and claim your apartment as their own.
+Any thug desperate for, well, anything to help them survive or steal to use for barter, will be waiting in the stairway or on the fire escape.Common street thugs will be willing, heck some may be eager, to physically attack you, and claim your apartment as their own.
 We have all seen the looting and violence that takes place during riots on the news – those scenes will seem mild compared to the civil unrest that will occur during a disaster situation.